Deploy to production

 | Asset Handling | Via Perron | Via Asset Pipeline |

-When in standalone mode and you're ready to generate your static site, run:
+When in standalone mode and ready to generate your static site, run:

-This will create your static site in the configured output directory (output by default).
+This will create static HTML files in the configured output directory (output by default).

 View the Library for deploy scripts to various platforms.